-Next came old Mr Mottle, with his brigade of five boats from Isle à la Crosse, one of the interior districts; and soon another set of camp fires burned on the green, and the clerks' house received another occupant.
-After them came the Red River brigades in quick succession: careful, funny, uproarious Mr Mott, on his way to York for goods expected by the ship (for you must know Mr Mott keeps a store in Red River, and is a man of some importance in the colony); and grasping comical close-fisted Mr Macdear, and quiet Mr Sink, all passing onwards to the searendering Norway House quite lively for a time, and then leaving it silent: but not for long, as the Saskatchewan brigade, under the charge of chief trader Harrit and young Mr Polly, suddenly arrived, and filled the whole country with noise and uproar.
+Spring, beautiful spring! returned again to cheer us in our solitude, and to open into life the waters and streams of Hudson's Bay.
+Great will be the difference between the reader's idea of that season in that place, and the reality.
+Spring, with its fresh green leaves and opening flowers, its emerald fields and shady groves, filled with sounds of melody!
+No, reader, that is not the and the clerks' house received another occupant.
+After them came the Red River brigades in quick succession; careful, funny, uproarious Mr M---t on his way to York for goods expected by the ship (for you must know Mr M-t keeps a store in Red River, and is a man of some importance in the colony); and grasping, comical, closefisted Mr Mac-t, and quiet Mr S-, all passing onwards to the sea-rendering Norway House quite lively for a while, and then leaving it silent; but not for long, as the Saskatchewan brigade, under the charge of chief trader H---t and young Mr P---, suddenly arrived, and filled the whole country with noise and uproar.
 The Saskatchewan brigade is the largest and most noisy that halts at Norway House.
 It generally numbers from fifteen to twenty boats, filled with the wildest men in the service.
-They come from the prairies and Rocky Mountains, and are consequently brimful of stories of the buffalo hunt, attacks upon grizzly bears and wild Indians; some of them interesting and true enough, but most of them either tremendous exaggerations. or altogether inventions of their own wild fancies.
+They come from the prairies and Rocky Mountains, and are consequently brimful of stories of the buffalo hunt, attacks upon grizzly bears and wild Indians; some of them interesting, and true enough; but most of them either tremendous exaggerations, or altogether inventions of their own wild fancies